 Bikaner is famous for Junagarh Fort, The Suraj Pol or Sun Gate, Lal garh Palace, Ganga Golden Jubilee Museum, Gardens and Parks and many more.
 Bikaner city guide and travel information

-The nearest airport service is at Jodhpur.
+By Air The nearest airport service is at Jodhpur.

-Rajasthan Roadways run very comfortable deluxe buses from Delhi (Bikaner House, Near India Gate) to Bikaner.
+By Road Rajasthan Roadways run very comfortable deluxe buses from Delhi (Bikaner House, Near India Gate) to Bikaner.
 The roads are very good, and it takes around 8-9 hrs from Jaipur.
 With good road conditions you can also travel by private car/taxi.

-Several trains link it to important cities like Delhi, Jaipur, Mumbai and Jodhpur.
+By Rail Several trains link it to important cities like Delhi, Jaipur, Mumbai and Jodhpur.